walnuthq/madara-docs/docs/quickstart/run_appchain.md

 ### What is an Appchain

-An Appchain is a blockchain built for a single application.
+An Appchain is a blockchain built for a single purpose.
 It runs all of the required components for a real blockchain, but is meant to serve a single use case.
 This is unlike general-purpose blockchain that are meant for a variety of use cases.

 Furthermore, an Appchain is typically built on top of some existing blockchain.
-Madara's Appchains run on top of either Starknet or Ethereum.
+Madara's Appchains run on top of either Starknet or Ethereum and settle their transactions there, for added security.

 ## Install Madara CLI and run the appchain